"One of the major attractions of coming to MIT Sloan was the opportunity to get involved in the greater MIT community."

 - Creates a cohort of students and alumni in financial careers

-* Students may only pursue one Track at a time but may pursue a Track and a Sustainability Certificate concurrently.
+* Students may only pursue one Track at a time but may pursue a Track and a Sustainability or Healthcare Certificate concurrently.
 There is enough flexibility and overlap that the latter is more than doable.

 “It was really rewarding that they wanted to know what we thought.
 We left there being fairly certain that they will do some of the things that we suggested.”